dreamcatcher-tech/network/Inbox/2024-05-01 1156 anonymous ulids rather than pubkeys.md

 Calling an auth provider would establish the mapping between machineIds and actorIds and github userIds, but would not do the actual merging.

 So it really only needs to store the userId from github mapped to an actorId.
+Then from the home chain, the machine would call for itself to be merged with the base actorId.
+This would be a no-op if we currently were the authenticated actorId.

 Who does the merging ?

-Merging should be a function of the
+Merging should be a function of the home isolate, not the auth providers.
+So an auth provider registers with the home isolate.

 Whenever a new actor is created in HAL, then it hooks the actorId it is following, and is notified when changes occur, so it can keep its model in sync.
 The hook should be sticky in that it triggers and follows, so no matter how rapidly subsequent merges occur, it will always receive a notification.
 Basically whenever a branch is merged, pid change triggers are fired and then immediately reinstantiated on the merge target, so nothing is ever missed.